 Before the curiosity around civet coffee caught on, wild civets wandered freely around coffee plantations eating coffee cherries.
 Civets can’t digest the bean of the cherry, so they’d excrete them out with the rest of their droppings.
 Farm workers would then collect and clean the beans to create kopi luwak.
 But, as demand for the coffee grew, the animals were poached from the wild and farmed.

-On these civet coffee plantations, the animals are known to be kept in appalling conditions: they’re confined to small wire cages and fed nothing but coffee beans rather than the diet of insects, fruit and small reptiles they eat in the wild.
+The animals kept on civet coffee plantations are known to be kept in appalling conditions: they’re confined to small wire cages and fed nothing but coffee beans rather than the diet of insects, fruit and small reptiles they eat in the wild.
 In part, the animals are kept in captivity for coffee production, but also for travelers who want to interact with them on farm tours.

 The living situations of 48 wild-caught civets held at 16 of these farms in Bali were assessed by researchers from Oxford University’s Wildlife Conservation Research Unit and World Animal Protection.
 The study found the conditions to be inadequate, and every farm failed to meet basic animal welfare standards.